 How to conceive a girl: Do the deed during the colder months at the beginning or end of the fertile window.

 I know, you’re probably expecting me to cite Trivers-Willard again and tell you exercise sways to boys, right?
 Nope.
 Exercise actually can work in favor of girl conception because while exercise will improve your overall health, it also burns calories and helps balance blood sugar, and as we just learned higher caloric intake and blood sugar sways boy—at least that’s the case in high-aerobic exercise.
 Strength training or forms of exercise that don’t burn a ton of calories tend to just improve health helping the Y side.
 Though those hoping to conceive girls have to be wary, lowering caloric intake too much will actually cease ovulation, eliminating the chance of any conception.

 How to conceive a boy: Limit aerobics and stick to strength training or low-caloric burn exercise.

 How to conceive a girl: Engage in frequent high-caloric burn exercises such as distance running.

 Every year in maternal age decreases the chance of a son by 1.2%.
 For example, the percentage of teen mothers whose first born is male ranges around 75%, but the percentage of women over 35 whose first born is male is only around 25%.
 While the exact reason maternal age seems to strongly affect gender determination is unknown, it’s like tied to—you guessed it—Trivers Willard Theory.
 We are indeed in our best health in our youth in most cases.
 This correlation is not seen in paternal age.
 Additionally, some psychologists suggest it may be a result of the time investment of son versus daughters with older parents having less time to invest in their child before death.

 How to conceive a boy: Conceive young.

-How to conceive a girl: Wait until your older.
+How to conceive a girl: Wait until you’re older.